maker-shihab/book-catalog-client/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Install dependencies using `npm install` or `yarn install`.
+4. Start the development server using `npm run dev` or `yarn dev`.

 ## API

 The client communicates with the Book Catalog Server API.
 You can find the API documentation and live API here: [Book Catalog Server API](https://book-catalog-server-maker-shihab.vercel.app/)

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).

+## License

+This project is licensed under the [MIT License](LICENSE).